intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 bit-rate, but other operators of some other services saw limited impact.

 Updates to popular games has a significant impact on network load.
 Some discussions were reported between ISPs, CDNs, and the gaming industry on possibly coordinating various high-bandwidth update events, similar to what was done for entertainment/video download speeds.
 There was an apparently difficult interplay between bulk download and interactive real-time applications, potentially due to buffer-bloat and queuing delays.

+It was noted that operators have experience of rapid growth of Internet traffic.
+New applications with exponential growth are not that unusual in the network, and the traffic spike due to the lock down was not that unprecedented for many.
+Many operators have tools and mechanisms to deal with this.
+Ensuring that knowledge if shared is a challenge.

 ### Observability

 It is clear that there is a contrast in experience.
-Many operators reported few problems, in terms of metrics such as measured download bandwidth, while video conferencing applications experienced significant usability problems running on those networks (defined as more than 1s/min of major artefacts).
+Many operators reported few problems, in terms of metrics such as measured download bandwidth, while video conferencing applications experienced significant usability problems running on those networks.
 The interaction between application providers and network providers worked very smoothly to resolve these issues, supported by strong personal contacts and relationships.
 But it seems clear that the metrics used by many operators to understand their network performance don't fully capture the impact on certain applications, and there is an observability gap.
+Do we need more tools to figure out the various impacts on user experience?

+These types of applications use surprising amounts of FEC.
+Applications hide lots of loss to ensure a good user experience.
+This makes it harder to observe problems.
+The network can be behaving poorly, but experience can be good enough.
+Resiliency measures can improve the user experience but hide severe problems.
+There may be a missing feedback loop between application developers and operators.

+It's clear that it's difficult for application providers and operators to isolate problems.
+Is a problem due to the local WiFi, the access network, cloud network, etc. Metrics from access points would help, but in general lack of observability into the network as a whole is a real concern when it comes to debugging performance issues.

+Further, it's clear that it can be difficult to route problem reports to the person who can fix them, across multiple networks in the Internet.
+COVID enhanced cooperation, making it easier to debug problems; lines of communication are important.

+### Security

+It was noted that there is a shift to home working generally, and in the way people use the network, with IT departments rolling out new equipment quickly and using technologies like VPNs for the first time.

+There are reports of a strong rise in phishing, fraud, and scams related to COVID.
+It's unclear if there was an increase in fraud overall but there was certainly a shift in activity.
+New types of attacks, for example on vaccine research labs, health services, and home working were reported.

+It's unclear how to effectively detect and counter these attacks at scale.
+Approaches such as crowd-sourced flagging of suspicious emails help, and others noted that observing DNS to detect malicious use is popular.
+The use of DNS over HTTPS offers privacy benefits but is also observed to bypasses some protective measures.

+It was also noted that when everyone moves to performing their job online, lack of understanding of security becomes a bigger issue.
+Who is ultimately responsible for security?
+Do we expect every user of the Internet to take password training?
+Or is there a fundamental problem here with a technical solution.
+Technologies such as Zoom are not new: many people have used then for years; nobody attacked it until it was the front line.
+What's the next vulnerable service?

+### Discussion

+There is a concern that we’re missing observability for the network as a whole.
+Each application provider and operator has its our own little lens.
+No-one has the big-picture view of the network.

+How much of a safety margin do we need?
+Some of the resiliency comes from us not running the network too close to its limit.
+This allows traffic to shift, and gives headroom for the network to cope.
+The best effort nature of the network may help here.
+Techniques to run the network closer to its limits improve performance in the usual case, but highly optimised networks may be less robust.

+Finally, it was observed that we get what we measure.
+There may be an argument for operators to shift their measurement focus perhaps away from pure capacity, to rather measure QoE or resilience.
+The Internet is critical infrastructure, and people are realising that now.
+We should use this as a wake-up-call to improve resilience, both in protocol design and operational practise, not necessarily to optimise for absolute performance or quality of experience.